wvanderwey/ROP/ROP-output-details.md

 ## microbiomeProfile directory

 This directory contains the output of [Step 6.
 Microbiome profiling](https://github.com/smangul1/rop/wiki/What-is-ROP%3F).
 It contains a separate directory for each class of microbial organisms.
 Reads mapped to the microbial genomes are saved in `_blastFormat6.csv`.
-Reads are further filter to save high confident alignments in `Filtered_blastFormat6.csv`
+Microbial reads are further filter to save high confident alignments in `Filtered_blastFormat6.csv`

 * viralProfile
 * bacteriaProfile
 * eukaryoticPathogenProfile

-Reads mapped to the microbial genomes are saved in `_blastFormat6.csv`

 An example of the unmapped read aligned to the Cryptosporidium muris(DS989729), a species of coccidium